 18.2-248(C).
 A Virginia drug lawyer can help explain how enhanced mandatory minimum penalties work.
 If, however, you have a prior conviction of this offense, the penalty increases to five years to life in prison and the same fine range.
 In addition, you will face an enhanced mandatory minimum penalty of three years in prison.
 See Section

 Two or more prior convictions on your criminal record can increase the potential penalty to 10 years to life in prison and the $500,000 fine.
 The enhanced mandatory minimum penalty jumps to 10 years in prison.
 See Section 18.2-248(C).

-If you are convicted of the manufacture, sale, giving, distribution, or possession with intent to distribute of one of the following Schedule I or II drugs, the penalty can range from five years to life in prison and a $1 million fine.
+If you are convicted of the manufacture, sale, giving, distribution, or possession with intent to distribute of one of the following Schedule I or II drugs in NoVa, the penalty can range from five years to life in prison and a $1 million fine.
 The enhanced penalty of a mandatory minimum of five years in prison will also apply.
 See Section 18.2-248(C).
 The controlled substances that apply to this portion of the code are:

 Do not, however, assume that the enhanced penalty is an absolute automatic.
 It is possible to avoid this enhanced punishment if certain factors can be proved.
 These include, but are not limited to the fact that: